aidan-starke/todo-kata/README.md

 ### Code from the outside in
   1. Start by building the html of a components render method
+  2. Build your reducers and connect your components
-  2. Add event handlers for any interactive elements
+  3. Add event handlers for any interactive elements
-  3. Build the client side api code
+  4. Build the client side api code
-  4. Create the server side api code
+  5. Create the server side api code
-  5. Create your database migrations / seeds
+  6. Create your database migrations / seeds
-  6. Create your knex code
+  7. Create your knex code

 ### Test each step as you build it